July 8, 2019

 Cleveland, Ohio, July 8, 2019 – Through the first two quarters of 2019, the Sisters of Charity Foundation of Cleveland (SOCF) invested more than $1.2 million to support efforts in three main focus areas: ending homelessness, supporting Catholic sisters and their ministries, and strengthening Cleveland’s Central neighborhood through health and education initiatives.

-A portion of 2019 investments in housing and homelessness include $100,000 for YWCA of Greater Cleveland to continue to lead A Place 4 Me, a diverse collaboration of 30 public and private partners committed to ending homelessness among young people (ages 15-24), particularly those with histories of foster care.
+A portion of 2019 investments in housing and homelessness include $100,000 for YWCA of Greater Cleveland to continue to host A Place 4 Me, a diverse collaboration of 30 public and private partners committed to ending homelessness among young people (ages 15-24), particularly those with histories of foster care.
 Operating under a guiding principle of “nothing about me without me,” A Place 4 Me looks to REACH, its youth action board, as an essential partner in understanding how to best connect with young people experiencing homelessness.
 A major portion of SOCF’s funding to A Place 4 Me supports youth engagement and direct needs, in addition to operational support.

 A Place 4 Me works alongside Cuyahoga County Office of Homeless Services and the Division of Children and Family Services to improve coordination between child welfare and homeless services.
 SOCF has supported this work since 2014, and in that time, A Place 4 Me has become a trusted resource for homeless and unstably housed young people in greater Cleveland.